Adorism/flaskexperiment/README.md

 Because this tutorial is meant to familiarize you with what elements you need to be familiar with in a flask app to deploy it to Render, may also want to take this as boilerplate to further experiment before creating a project from official Flask documentation.
 Some ideas to try: alter the layout, css,

+Modern Python packages can contain a pyproject.toml file, first introduced in PEP 518 and later expanded in PEP 517, PEP 621 and PEP 660.
+This file contains build system requirements and information, which are used by pip to build the package. (text from pip.pipa can I adapt) More information on build packages defined this way can be found here. https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/

 Where does the start command go in the flow of this setup?